Skip to main content

 • Despite significant growth in its campus, investing in new teaching, research and residential facilities, it has exceeded scope 1 and 2 carbon emission reduction targets and reduced by 44% by 2020 from a 2005 baseline

-• The University sources 100% of its purchased electricity from renewable energy suppliers and generated 6.5% on campus in 2020/21
+• The University sources 100% of its purchased electricity from renewable energy suppliers and generates around 10% of energy on campus each year

 • The Climate Action Framework will provide strategies for further improvements